badgeir/llmio/README.md

 import os

 import openai
-from llmio.assistant import Assistant
+from llmio.agent import Agent

-# Define an assistant that can add and multiply numbers using tools.
+# Define an agent that can add and multiply numbers using tools.
-# The assistant will also print any messages it receives.
+# The agent will also print any messages it receives.
-assistant = Assistant(
+agent = Agent(
-    # Define the assistant's instructions.
+    # Define the agent's instructions.
     instruction="""
-        You are a calculating assistant.
+        You are a calculating agent.
         Always use tools to calculate things.
         Never try to calculate things on your own.
         """,